The Appalachian State University campus is currently operating under normal conditions.

 In accordance with the Drug-Free Schools and Communities Act (DFSCA) and Part 86 of the Department of Education’s General Administrative Regulations, Appalachian State University has published a Drug and Alcohol Prevention Program Annual Report.
 We highly encourage all students and employees to read this report.
 Students, faculty, and staff may request information about the Drug Free Schools and Communities Act by contacting the Office of the Dean of Students at (828) 262-8284.
 In compliance with this act, this annual report is made available to students, staff and employees.

-Please take this opportunity to read Appalachian State University’s Drug and Alcohol Prevention Program Annual Report (PDF 3.44M).
+Please take this opportunity to read the 2022 Drug and Alcohol Prevention Program Annual Report.